rizaldevs/cybermod/README.md

 [![Downloads](https://static.pepy.tech/badge/cybermod)](https://pepy.tech/project/cybermod)
 [![Downloads](https://static.pepy.tech/badge/cybermod/month)](https://pepy.tech/project/cybermod)

-cybermod is a versatile Python add-on for the Pyrogram library, designed to make developing Telegram bots faster and more efficient.
+cybermod is a versatile Python add-on for the cybergram library, designed to make developing Telegram bots faster and more efficient.

-It's based on **monkeypatching**, which means it works together with Pyrogram, rather than being a fork or modified version.
-It adds features to Pyrogram classes on the go, so you don't need to update it every time Pyrogram is updated.
+It's based on **monkeypatching**, which means it works together with cybergram, rather than being a fork or modified version.
+It adds features to cybergram classes on the go, so you don't need to update it every time cybergram is updated.

 Whether you're building a simple chatbot or a complex form to get multiple responses from the user, cybermod has you covered.
-It enhances Pyrogram with a range of advanced features, simplifies conversation handling, and offers a high degree of customizability.
+It enhances cybergram with a range of advanced features, simplifies conversation handling, and offers a high degree of customizability.

 ## Documentation